googleinterns/fednsp/README.md

 # FedNSP

+Disclaimer: “This is not an officially supported Google product”

-Exploring Federated Averaging (simulations) for improving Neural Semantic Parsing.
+Goal: Try Federated Averaging (simulations) for improving Neural Semantic Parsing.

 This is a new intern project for Summer 2020.
-More details will follow here.

 More details will be added here as the project progresses.